dghuuloc/Articles/Introduction-to-JPA-Hibernate.md

 ## What is Hibernate?
 Hibernate is an ORM tool which is used in your __DAO (data access layer) layer__.
 It makes use of Hibernate API to effectively `load`, `store`, `update`, `delete` and `query`, etc its domain objects.
 As you can see in the diagram, ORM seats between your database and DA Layer.

+Hibernate inherits the core of JPA : `EntityManagerFactory`, `EntityManager`, `EntityTransaction` and implements them.
+Hibernate, internally, uses JDBC to interact with relational database after connecting to the database.

 > [!NOTE]
 > Remember, Hibernate is a JPA compliant ORM tool.